traviszuleger/mysql-contexts/README.md

   - `.insertOne(record)`: Inserts one record into the table and returns the record inserted.
 If `autoIncrementKey` was specified in the constructor, then the returned record will have the new Id assigned to it.
   - `.insertMany(records)`: Inserts many records into the table and returns an array of the records inserted.
 If `autoIncrementKey` was specified in the constructor, then the returned records will all have their new Id assigned to them.

 __Important: If your table has an AUTO_INCREMENT column, and the record you're trying to insert has the key to that column, then that key will be deleted before it is inserted, since it will be automatically assigned after getting inserted.
 With this being the case, the one exception when typing your object models is making your primary key nullable IF AND ONLY IF that key is an AUTO_INCREMENT column.
-Otherwise, if you want to maintain the integrity of your interface to the Table representation, you can keep key as a non-nullable and just pass some unimportant data into that property (like 0) when inserting.__
+Otherwise, if you want to maintain the integrity of your interface to the Table representation, you can keep the key as a non-nullable and just pass some unimportant data into that property (like 0) when inserting.__

+__Side Note: The keys of your inserted objects are not sorted for the final generated statement.
+This is the default behavior, and although there *should* not be any issues, you can set sortKeys in the `TableContextOptions` to true.
+This may prevent any mangling of key/value pairs.__

 Here is an example of inserting one record: